gruntjs/grunt-contrib-compass/README.md

 Type: `String`
 Default: value of `imagesDir`

 The directory where generated images are kept.
-It is relative to the `projectPath`.
+It is relative to the `httpPath`.

 #### generatedImagesPath

 Type: `String`
-Default: value of `projectPath/generatedImagesDir`
+Default: value of `httpPath + "/"+ generatedImagesDir`

 The full path to where generated images are kept.